 Share price, principal value, and return will vary and you may have a gain or loss when you sell your shares.

 Media represents more than half of the portfolio and a significant overweight relative to the benchmark.
 The fund continues to have the vast majority of its sector exposure in the Internet media, media and entertainment, Internet e-commerce, and cable/satellite industries.
-During the quarter, we trimmed our exposure to media and entertainment and cable/satellite and moved some of the proceeds into Internet media.
-Conversely, as the smartphone and tablet market has become more saturated over time, we have shifted our focus away from hardware in favor of areas that we believe offer better growth opportunities.
+During the quarter, we trimmed our exposure to media and entertainment and moved some of the proceeds into Internet media and Internet e-commerce.
+Conversely, we are significantly underweight relative to our peers in the telecommunication services sector.
+We are considerably underweight relative to the benchmark but continue to take notice of the growth of mobile communication in both emerging markets and North America, where the wireless tower infrastructure continues its build-out.